-There is no national strategy for capacity development in the field of heritage conservation, protection, presentation and management.
+There is a national strategy for capacity development in the field of heritage conservation, protection, presentation and management but there are some deficiencies in implementation.

+9.5 - Comments: Please provide any additional comments, conclusions and/or recommendations related to Capacity Development (Questions 9.1 to 9.4).

+Since the ratification of convention, The government has not implemented any capacity building program according to World Heritage Strategy for Capacity-Building and Policy for the Integration of a Sustainable Development Perspective into the Processes of the World Heritage Convention.
+However, some of capacity building program was held by state party, as like as strengthening the traditional skill of community how to preserve and conserve the cultural and natural heritages.

-- 9.5 Comments: Please provide any additional comments, conclusions and/or recommendations related to Capacity Development (Questions 9.1 to 9.4). - 10.
-Policy and Resourcing of World Heritage Properties - 10.1 If there are principal pieces of legislation specific to the protection, conservation, presentation and management of World Heritage not listed in 5.1 (which focuses on policy general to all heritage), please list them here. - 10.2 Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State's Party cultural and natural heritage.
-Please provide web links for the legislation listed above. - 10.3 Are the services provided by agencies/institutions adequate for the protection, conservation, presentation and management of World Heritage properties in your country?
+10. Policy and Resourcing of World Heritage Properties

+10.1 - If there are principal pieces of legislation specific to the protection, conservation, presentation and management of World Heritage not listed in 5.1 (which focuses on policy general to all heritage), please list them here.

+10.2 - Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State's Party cultural and natural heritage.
+Please provide web links for the legislation listed above.
+N/A

+10.3 - Are the services provided by agencies/institutions adequate for the protection, conservation, presentation and management of World Heritage properties in your country?

-There is adequate capacity within services to protect, conserve, present and manage World Heritage properties.
+There is some capacity to protect, conserve, present and manage World Heritage properties but some deficiencies remain.